 Strategic Buyer: A strategic (or synergistic) buyer is one that is willing to pay a premium over the fair market value of a business based on the added economic benefits attributable to synergies between the target business and the acquiring business.

 Subordinated Debt: Refers to non-bank debt, which is less secure than bank (senior) debt.
 To attract lenders, borrowers often give subordinated lenders rights to convert their debt to equity.

 Survival Period: The length of time after the closing during which the representations and warranties must be true and the seller is responsible for indemnifying the buyer (i.e. claims by the buyer must be made on or before that date).

 Synergy: Interaction among two or more acquired parts of a corporation that creates a combined economic contribution greater than the sum of the individual parts.

-Term Sheet: A preliminary, non-binding agreement setting forth very basic terms under which an investment will be made.
+Term Sheet: A preliminary, non-binding and nonexclusive agreement setting forth very basic terms under which an investment will be made.
 The term sheet usually precedes the Letter of Intent.

 Tight Money: When banks hold back on making loans, it restricts acquisitions.

 UCC Filing: A security interest in most types of business personal property (promissory note, corporate stock certificate, equipment lease, etc.) is “perfected” by filing a UCC-1 financing statement with the Secretary of State office.

 Valuation: The act or process of determining the value of a business, business ownership interest, security or intangible asset.
 A valuation report is often referred to as a valuation or appraisal.